KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_ld/README.md

 #### JSON-LD Restrictions and Recommendations

-In order to keep glTF files easily readable without a JSON-LD parser, there are additional restrictions on JSON-LD that are required for `KHR_xmp` metadata packets.
+In order to keep glTF files easily readable without a JSON-LD parser, there are additional restrictions on JSON-LD that are required for `KHR_xmp_ld` metadata packets.
 Failure to obey these restrictions may create issues for JSON or JSON-LD parsers.

 * [Expanded term definitions](https://www.w3.org/TR/json-ld11/#expanded-term-definition) are forbidden unless otherwise specified.
 * Namespace prefixes should only use the latin alphabet `A` to `Z` uppercase or lowercase, roman numerals `0` to `9`, or `_`.
 * Aliases and multiple prefixes for the same namespace are forbidden.
 * [Value objects](https://www.w3.org/TR/json-ld11/#value-objects) are forbidden unless otherwise specified, such as with Language Alternatives.
+* Lists and sets must use the unordered JSON array form.
+The `@list` and `@set` keywords are forbidden.
+* Index, Id, and Type maps are forbidden.
+* Local contexts are forbidden.
 * Language Alternatives must use `@language` and `@value` pairs within an array.
 See the [Using Language Alternatives](#using-language-alternatives) section for details.

+These restrictions ensure that `KHR_xmp_ld` metadata remains readable regardless if the parser supports JSON-LD.

 Additionally, the following are recommended: